-All classes are independently taught, once a week, for a semester by members of the faculty who draw on their own particular intellectual passions and specialties both inside and outside of the classroom.
-In this way, students can discover how a person’s passion for a particular topic can spark someone else’s learning and enrich their love of learning.
-Past classes have included: “Contemporary Poetry,” “Neuroscience,” “Introduction to Italian Renaissance Art,” “Euclid in the New World,” and “Intro to Modern Political Philosophy.”
+All classes are independently taught—once a week—for a semester by members of the faculty who draw on their own particular intellectual passions and specialties both inside and outside of the classroom.
+In this way, students can discover how a person’s passion for a particular topic can spark someone else’s interest and enrich their love of learning.
+Past classes have included: “Contemporary Poetry,” “Freud and the Invention of ‘The Mind,’” “Introduction to Italian Renaissance Art,” “Parasitology,” “Inventions of War,” and “Introduction to Modern Political Philosophy.”